techwithkishan/Hacktoberfest-2025/README.md

 <img width="1880" height="873" alt="image" src="https://github.com/user-attachments/assets/cd534c8f-9cdd-4b22-80ba-1fc0155e4122" />

-Welcome to our Hacktoberfest 2025 project! 🚀 This repository is designed to help developers of all skill levels contribute to open source and earn their Hacktoberfest swag while learning modern web development practices.
+---

+## 🎉 Thank You to Our Amazing Contributors!

+This repository successfully completed Hacktoberfest 2025 with **60+ verified and merged contributions**!
+We are incredibly grateful to all the developers who participated and made this project better.

+### 🏆 Achievement Unlocked
+- ✅ 60+ successful contributions
+- ✅ Merged pull requests from talented developers worldwide
+- ✅ Hacktoberfest 2025 participation completed

+> **Note:** This repository is now archived for new Hacktoberfest contributions.
+The code remains available for learning and reference purposes.

+---

-## 🌟 About This Project
+## 🌟 About This Project (Archive)

 This is a modern, full-stack web application that demonstrates best practices in:
 - **Frontend**: React/Next.js with TypeScript